• Skip to primary navigation

 Storage

-Once cooled, store cooked Pigs in a Blanket in an airtight container in the fridge for up to 3 days.
+Once cooled, store cooked Lit'l Smokies Pigs in a Blanket in an airtight container in the fridge for up to 3 days.
 Alternately, you can freeze cooked or uncooked Pigs in a Blanket in a single layer in a plastic bag for up to 2 months.

 Top tip